USCbiostats/software-dev/happy_scientist/README.md

 # File structure

-New seminars should be includes in the following folder and naming structure.
+New seminars should be included in the following folder using the indicated naming structure.

 ```
 seminars/